 When should I wear TheraSpecs?
 How much should I wear them?

-Wear your TheraSpecs whenever light is bothering you or you are near fluorescent lights.
+Wear your TheraSpecs whenever light is bothering you and/or when you are around known light triggers, such as fluorescent and LED lights, mobile and device screens or sunlight.
 They can also help whenever your eyes are "busy," such as watching TV, using a computer, or reading.

 What scientific research supports TheraSpecs?

 We’re on a mission to truly help people, so we’ve rooted our efforts in science.
 Visit the Backed by Research section of the “Why TheraSpecs” page to find articles that delve into the effects of lighting as well as independent studies that have verified the benefits of the tint we use in every pair of TheraSpecs.

 What color are TheraSpecs lenses?
 Are any other colors available?